Towards a robust and reliable deep learning approach for detection of compact binary mergers in gravitational wave data

-Lastly, we examined the stand-alone capability of the model to search for \cbc signals in $8.8$ days of real LIGO data.
+\item \textbf{Implementation for the search of real data and estimation of search sensitivity}: Lastly, we examined the stand-alone capability of the model to search for \cbc signals in $8.8$ days of real LIGO data.
 We chose an optimum stride for the generation and analysis of \cwt maps by systematically investigating the model's response to injections as a function of time.
 This investigation helped in optimising the computational cost while ensuring recovery of all underlying signals to which the classifier is sensitive.
 We also performed an injection study to estimate the sensitive distance of the \cbc search.
 At a \far of $1$ per month, the sensitive distance for chirp mass bins $[1, 10]$, $[10, 40]$ and $[40, 80]$ was $140$ Mpc, $996$ Mpc and $2173$ Mpc, respectively.
-Importantly, our search recovered two \cbc events, viz., GW190519\_153544 and GW190521\_074359 with high significance.
-The analysed data also contained four additional events, viz., GW190513\_205428, GW190514\_065416, GW190517\_055101 and GW190521 found by various pipelines in GWTC-2.1~\cite{gwtc2.1}.
+Importantly, our search recovered two \cbc events, GW190519\_153544 and GW190521\_074359, with high significance.
+The analysed data also contained four additional events, GW190513\_205428, GW190514\_065416, GW190517\_055101 and GW190521, found by various pipelines in GWTC-2.1~\cite{gwtc2.1}.
 We discuss the potential causes of our classifier missing these signals in Section~\ref{ch:RDL:sec:search_real_data}.
 As search sensitivity was not the focus of this work, we did not pursue possible improvements in the results by optimising the hyper-parameters of the search.
 Also, the overall search sensitivity can be considerably improved if our classifier is used in conjunction with an existing offline search using \mlstat~\cite{Jadhav_2021}.
 In future, we intend to analyse the real LIGO/Virgo data with this classifier in the framework of \mlstat and study the improvement in the significance of events from GWTC-2 and GWTC-3~\cite{Abbott2021,gwtc3}.